Wind-WindKids/winding/samples/sophieandwind/winter.md

 “It's not possible in Paris, but here, in California, rules are not the same," he said, grinning,

-“It's an ultralight, an eGull, and there are no restrictions for kids to fly it, rules are this way.
+“It's an ultralight, an eGull, and here kids can fly it, rules are this way.
 It is called Part 103.”

 “No license.
 Daytime only.
 Away from crowds.
 And no passengers,” Wind added,